‘Sneaky’ variant not cause for alarm, but could slow decline in cases

 Unlike BA.1, BA.2 does not have the spike mutation that causes errors in PCR tests.
 Because you can’t use PCR tests to track BA.2, some scientists have dubbed it the “stealth” version of the omicron.

-However, BA.2 was not invisible: researchers could still track it down by analyzing the genetic sequences of positive test samples.
+However, BA.2 was not invisible: researchers might still track it down by analyzing the genetic sequences of positive test samples.
 And once the delta was almost gone, the scientists were able to use PCR testing to note the differences between BA.1 and BA.2: the samples that caused the spike failures contained BA.1, while those that didn’t. errors had BA.2.

 In recent weeks, BA.2 has become more common in some countries.
 In Denmark, BA.2 accounts for 65 percent of new cases, the Statens Serum Institut reported Thursday.
 So far, however, researchers at that institute have found that people infected with BA.2 are no more or less likely to be hospitalized than those with BA.1.